eclipse-osgi-technology/scheduler/README.md

 # scheduler
-Repository for the scheduler related bundles
+Repository for the scheduler related bundles.